nkrusch/awesome-research-guides/readme.md

 * [How to Read a Technical Paper](https://www.cs.jhu.edu/~jason/advice/how-to-read-a-paper.html) - Advice about note-taking, scheduling, and choice of reading; by Jason Eisner.
 * [How to Write Mathematics](https://www.stat.rice.edu/~riedi/Halmos.html) - P. R. Halmos.
 * [How to Write a Technical Paper](https://neea.pl/guides/how-to-write-a-technical-paper.pdf) - Strategies for effective scientific writing by Michael Hicks, based on earlier version by Simon Peyton Jones.
-* [Imagine the Reader](https://popl23.sigplan.org/details/PLMW-POPL-2023-papers/1/-Imagining-the-Reader) / [video 🎥](https://youtu.be/Q3Ye58zirjU) - A mentoring workshop talk by Benjamin Pierce.
+* [Imagine the Reader](https://popl23.sigplan.org/details/PLMW-POPL-2023-papers/1/-Imagining-the-Reader) (as [video 🎥](https://youtu.be/Q3Ye58zirjU)) - A mentoring workshop talk by Benjamin Pierce.
 * [Mathematical Writing](https://jmlr.csail.mit.edu/reviewing-papers/knuth_mathematical_writing.pdf) - Course lecture notes about technical writing and the effective presentation of mathematics and computer science.
 * [Shitty First Drafts](https://wrd.as.uky.edu/sites/default/files/1-Shitty%20First%20Drafts.pdf) - An illuminating characterization of the process of writing drafts, by Anne Lamott.
 * [The Craft of Writing Effectively 🎥](https://www.youtube.com/watch?v=vtIzMaLkCaM) - Thought-provoking and transformative advice for improving scholarly writing, by Larry McEnerney.